rgambord/c99-doc/doc/sections/7/19/6/2/index.rst

 .. _9899_7.19.6.2p19:

+.. container:: snum

+   :ref:`19 <9899_7.19.6.2p19>`

-:ref:`19 <9899_7.19.6.2p19>` EXAMPLE 3 To accept repeatedly from stdin a quantity, a unit of measure, and an item name:
+EXAMPLE 3 To accept repeatedly from stdin a quantity, a unit of measure, and an item name:

 ::